Blake Garrett Rosenthal on MOM: A Quick Interview

 Which actor/actress would be your dream to work with?

-How do you balance your acting career with being a regular kid (school, hanging with your friends, etc.?)
+How do you balance acting with being a regular kid (school, hanging with friends, etc.)?

 What is the main reason you like acting so much?

-What is your advice to the readers of The Magazine who are interested in a possible career in acting?
+What is your advice to readers who are interested in pursuing acting?

 Can you give us a teaser for the MOM season finale?